Exercise After Blepharoplasty – What You Need to Know

 Exercise After Lower Blepharoplasty

-Lower eyelid surgery requires extra caution.
+Lower eyelid surgery requires extra caution, and many patients ask how long after lower blepharoplasty can I exercise safely.
 For three weeks, avoid high-impact movement.
 Yoga inversions or bouncing may cause swelling.

 Running and High-Intensity Exercise